nkaslin/rl-playground/README.md

 # rl-playground
-my own implementations of commonly used RL algorithms for learning purposes
+Implementations of commonly used RL algorithms for learning purposes.